TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 1. Sign in with a personal or @\*.edu account (if it is Google-supported).
 1. If you already have an active Google Cloud Platform trial or credit, skip ahead to the "Environment" section.
-1. If you have not activated a free trial, you should see an image similar to the following:
+1. If you have not activated a free trial, you should see an image similar tfo the following:
     ![Free
     Trial](./doc/images/free-trial.png)